aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ics-to-pcl/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert ICS to PCL?</h2>

+ICS (iCalendar) is a widely used format for exchanging calendar information between different applications and services.
+It is used to store events, to-do lists, and other calendar-related information.
+PCL (Portable Calendar Language) is a format used by Microsoft Outlook to store calendar information.
+It is a proprietary format and is not supported by other applications.
+Therefore, it is necessary to convert ICS to PCL in order to use the calendar information in Microsoft Outlook.

-For a Python developer, who is trying to add a ICS to PCL conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word PCL format.
+<h2>How Aspose.Total Helps for ICS to PCL Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that make it easy to convert ICS to PCL using Python.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word PCL format.
+This makes it easy for a Python developer to add a ICS to PCL conversion feature within application.

 {{% /blocks/products/pf/feature-page-summary %}}